Salcombe Bars and Pubs

 The Victoria jokes that they offer a man-crèche; ladies leave your husband’s in our safe hands whilst you go shopping!
 This is a valued service, but don’t you ladies miss out on some locally sourced deliciousness!
 With a roaring log fire and a cockle-warming crab bisque for a winter’s day, you will be very happy tucked in The Victoria Inn in Salcombe.
 And for the summer, freshly grilled fish and homemade ice cream are the order of the day.
 Gents, some fine ales await you too…

 Island Street Bar and Grill (Salcombe) ££

-This is a waterfront bar alive and kicking with live music every weekend and a popular cocktail 2-for-1 happy hour on a Friday night.
-Definitely one to try if you fancy having a boogey.
-Throughout the day and evening they also serve a menu including burgers, steaks and BBQ spare ribs.
+One of the best Salcombe bars, the Island Street Bar and Grill is alive and kicking with live music every weekend and a popular cocktail 2-for-1 happy hour on a Friday night.
+This waterfront bar is definitely one to try if you fancy having a boogey.
+Throughout the day and evening, they also serve a menu including burgers, steaks and BBQ spare ribs.